xraySMULu/project-3/README.md

 [🔼 Back to top](#idtop)
 <hr>

-## Performance Optimization
+## Performance Optimization -

+### DALL-E 3 Image Model
 **Baseline Performance:**
 - Prompt passed directly from GPT: Initially, the prompt was used as-is, directly from GPT without any modifications or cleanup.
-No cleanup: The prompt contained various formatting issues such as newline (\n) and carriage return (\r) characters, as well as unnecessary prefixes.
+No cleanup: The DALLE prompt contained various formatting issues such as newline (\n) and carriage return (\r) characters, as well as unnecessary prefixes.
 - Response Time Results
    - ![image](resources/content/perf_bl1.png)
    - ![image](resources/content/perf_bl2.png)

 **Prompt Cleanup:**
-- Prompt Cleanup:
-   - Implemented prompt cleanup code: To enhance performance, we developed code that systematically cleans up the given prompt.
+   - Implemented DALLE prompt cleanup code: To enhance performance, we developed code that systematically cleans up the given DALLE prompt.
 This involves:
-      - Removing newline (\n) and carriage return (\r) characters: These characters were eliminated to ensure the prompt is a single, continuous string.
+      - Removing newline (\n) and carriage return (\r) characters: These characters were eliminated to ensure the DALLE prompt is a single, continuous string.
       - Iteratively removing specific prefixes: The code removes a predefined set of prefixes that are often unnecessary and can clutter the prompt.
         ```bash

             prompt = prompt.replace("\n", " ").replace("\r", " ")
             for prefix in ["Prompt:", "Visual Prompt:", "Image Prompt:", "A.", "B.", "C.", "D.", "E.", "F.", "A)", "B)", "C)", "D)", "E)", "F)"]:
             prompt = prompt.replace(prefix, "")
         ```
-      - This cleanup process results in a more streamlined and efficient prompt, which can be processed more effectively by the tool.
+      - This cleanup process results in a more streamlined and efficient DALLE prompt, which can be processed more effectively by the tool.
    - Simplifying prompt requests to DALL-E: To further optimize performance, we added a developer-recommended sentence that simplifies the prompt request.
-This sentence instructs the tool to use the prompt as-is without adding any additional details.
+This sentence instructs the tool to use the DALLE prompt as-is without adding any additional details.
 The sentence is:
    ```bash

       "I NEED to test how the tool works with extremely simple prompts.
 DO NOT add any detail, just use it AS-IS:" + prompt